Marie Lloyd: Decline and death

 In early 1922, Lloyd moved in with her sister Daisy to save money.
 On 4 October, against her doctor's advice, she appeared at the Empire Music Hall in Edmonton, North London, where she sang "I'm One of the Ruins That Cromwell Knocked About a Bit".
 Her performance was weak, and she was unsteady on her feet, eventually falling over on stage.
 Her erratic and brief performance proved hilarious for the audience, who thought that it was all part of the act.
 Three days later, while appearing at the Alhambra Theatre, she was taken ill on stage and was found later in her dressing room crippled with pain, complaining of stomach cramps.
 She returned home later that evening, where she died of heart and kidney failure, aged 52.
 More than 50,000 people attended her funeral at Hampstead Cemetery on 12 October 1922.
 Lloyd was penniless at the time of her death and her estate, which was worth £7,334, helped to pay off debts that she and Dillon had incurred over the years.
-In their announceent of Lloyd's death, The Times wrote:
+In their announcement of Lloyd's death, The Times wrote:

 In her the public loses not only a vivid personality whose range and extremely broad humour as a character actress were extraordinary, but also one of the few remaining links with the old music-hall stage of the last century.

 Writing in The Dial magazine the following month, T. S. Eliot claimed: "Among [the] small number of music-hall performers, whose names are familiar to what is called the lower class, Marie Lloyd had far the strongest hold on popular affection."
 Her biographer and friend MacQueen-Pope thought that Lloyd was "going downhill of her own volition.
 The complaint was incurable, some might call it heartbreak, perhaps a less sentimental diagnosis is disillusionment."
 The impersonator Charles Austin paid tribute by saying "I have lost an old pal, and the public has lost its principal stage favourite, one who can never be replaced."